orskiva/DT249-CA-C16733465/README.md

 14. Native-country: United-States, Cambodia, England, Puerto-Rico, Canada, Germany, Outlying-US(Guam-USVI-etc), India, Japan, Greece, South, China, Cuba, Iran, Honduras, Philippines, Italy, Poland, Jamaica, Vietnam, Mexico, Portugal, Ireland, France, Dominican-Republic, Laos, Ecuador, Taiwan, Haiti, Columbia, Hungary, Guatemala, Nicaragua, Scotland, Thailand, Yugoslavia, El-Salvador, Trinadad&Tobago, Peru, Hong, Holand-Netherlands.
 This is NOT NEEDED for our study.
 15. Outcome for this record: Can be >50K or <=50K.

 Data is available from http://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data.
-You should be able to read this directly from the Internet.
+This application downloads and reads this CSV directly from the web.

-Fields that have 'discrete' attributes such as 'Relationship' can be given a numeric weight by counting the number of occurrences as a fraction of the total number of positive records (outcome > 50K) and negative records (outcome <= 50K).
-So, if we have 10 positive records and they have values Wife:2, Own-child: 3, Husband:2, Not-in-family:1, Other-realtive:1 and Unmarried:1 then this would yield factors of 0.2, 0.3, 0.2, 0.1, 0.1 and 0.1 respectively.
+Fields that have 'discrete' attributes such as 'Relationship' are given a numeric weight by counting the number of occurrences as a fraction of the total number of positive records (outcome > 50K) and negative records (outcome <= 50K).
 '''

 ## Running the project
 Project was developed in a python3 environment
 1. Install request module: `pip3 install requests`
-2. Run app.py through IDE or command line: `python classifier.py`
+2. Run classifier.py through IDE or command line: `python classifier.py`